apache/drill/_docs/performance-tuning/drill-metastore/030-drill-iceberg-metastore.md

 ### Iceberg Tables Location

+Iceberg is essentially a file system within a file.
+The Iceberg table is stored in a file system.
+In the tutorial we stored the Metastore in your local file system.
+Drill is a distributed query engine, so production deployments MUST store the Metastore on DFS such as HDFS.

+Iceberg Metastore configuration can be set in `drill-metastore-distrib.conf` or `drill-metastore-override.conf` files.
+The default configuration is indicated in `drill-metastore-module.conf` file.

+Within the Metastore directory, the Metastore stores the data for each table as a set of records within a single Iceberg table.

-Iceberg tables will reside on the file system in the location based on Iceberg Metastore base location `drill.metastore.iceberg.location.base_path` and component specific location.
+Iceberg tables will reside on the file system in the location based on Iceberg Metastore base location `drill.metastore.iceberg.location.base_path` configuration property and component specific location.
-If Iceberg Metastore base location is `/drill/metastore/iceberg` and tables component location is `tables`.
-Iceberg table for tables component will be located in `/drill/metastore/iceberg/tables` folder.

-Metastore metadata will be stored inside Iceberg table location provided in the configuration file.
-Drill table metadata location will be constructed based on specific component storage keys.
-For example, for `tables` component, storage keys are storage plugin, workspace and table name: unique table identifier in Drill.

-Assume Iceberg table location is `/drill/metastore/iceberg/tables`, metadata for the table `dfs.tmp.nation` will be stored in the `/drill/metastore/iceberg/tables/dfs/tmp/nation` folder.
+Table metadata resides in the `${drill.metastore.iceberg.location.base_path}/tables` directory.

+If you ran through the [Tutorial]({{site.baseurl}}/docs/using-drill-metastore/#tutorial), Metastore files are stored in `/home/username/drill/metastore/iceberg/tables`.
+If you inspect this directory you will see the following directories `my-dfs/tmp/lineitem/`.

-Example of base Metastore configuration file `drill-metastore-override.conf`, where Iceberg tables will be stored in
+Example of base Metastore configuration file `drill-metastore-override.conf`, where Iceberg tables are stored in
  hdfs:

 ```